RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 To perform certain kinds of tasks, using the command line is often quicker and more efficient.
-You can "chain" or compose separate programs that do different things together.
-You can also save fairly complicated tasks in the form of scripts for later use, and share them with your colleagues.
+You can "chain" or compose separate programs together, each of them specializing in doing different things.
+You can save longer tasks in the form of scripts for later use, and share them with your colleagues.

-For example, you will find documentation for the software installed on `lnx201` in the directory `/usr/share/doc`.
+Here's a quick example.
+You will find documentation for the software installed on `lnx201` in the directory `/usr/share/doc`.
 Many of those are named `README`, or `README.md`, or `README.rst`, or `readme.txt`, or some such variation.
 How many such files are there in `/usr/share/doc`?

-We can find that out by using [find] (a program for finding files) and [wc] (a word count program):
+We can find that out by using [find] (a program for searching for files under a directory tree) and [wc] (a word count program):

 ```{.bash}
 [ssasidharan@lnx201 ~]$ find /usr/share/doc/ -iname "readme*" | wc -l